stevenxngo/six-degrees-of-spotify/README.md

 ## Description

 This project is an application that enables users to find the shortest path between two artists through collaborations, if possible under 6 degrees.
 It uses data provided by the [Spotify API](https://developer.spotify.com/documentation/web-api) to retrieve data about artists and their tracks.
 All data scraped from Spotify is stored in a [Neo4j](https://neo4j.com/) database, which is then used to find the shortest path between two artists.
-The current implementation supports the top 250 artists of a [popularity](https://developer.spotify.com/documentation/web-api/reference/get-an-artist#:~:text=of%20the%20artist.-,popularity,-integer) over 40 from the following genres:
+The current implementation supports the top 50 artists of a [popularity](https://developer.spotify.com/documentation/web-api/reference/get-an-artist#:~:text=of%20the%20artist.-,popularity,-integer) from the following genres:

 * dance
 * dubstep